ibm-cloud-docs/watsonxdata/spk_qry_server.md

     * Name: Enter a name for the query server that you create.
     * Driver and Executor cores and memory.
     * Username: The watsonx.data login username.
     * API key: Your API key.
-To generate an API key, see [Managing user API keys](https://cloud.ibm.com/docs/account?topic=account-userapikey&interface=ui#manage-user-keys).
+To generate an API key, see [Generating the API key](https://test.cloud.ibm.com/docs/watsonxdata?topic=watsonxdata-con-presto-serv).

 1. Click **Create**.
 The query server is created and will be in ACCEPTED status.
 You can start using the server when the status becomes ACTIVE.